ResearchComputing/Documentation/docs/storage/petalibrary/zfs_snapshots.md

 ## Overview

-Every ZFS-based PetaLibrary allocation has snapshots enabled by default.
+Every PetaLibrary allocation has snapshots enabled by default.
 ZFS snapshots are read-only representations of a ZFS filesystem at the time the snapshot is taken.
-Many allocations still reside in BeeGFS where snapshots are not available; we expect to complete migrations from BeeGFS to ZFS by the end of 2021.

 ## How to access snapshots